 Stephanie Berg Oram, DMA, is Music Program Chair.
 She was awarded RRCC’s Endowed Teaching Chair for 2008-2010.
 She studied Voice at Peabody Conservatory and CU Boulder and holds degrees in Linguistics from the University of Michigan.
 Dr. Berg adjudicates frequently for various music associations.
 She has served as Soprano soloist at several churches in Denver and Baltimore.
 She has played piano since age three, and played keyboard with the Shades of Blue big band in Baltimore.
-With the Mile High Community Band, Dr. Berg has played mallet percussion and French horn for several years, and recently took up the clarinet.
+With the Mile High Community Band, Dr. Berg has played mallet percussion, French horn, trumpet, euphonium, and clarinet, and comped on piano.

 Ira Bigelow, Ph.D., earned music degrees from Metropolitan State College and CU Boulder; he also holds a doctoral degree in Educational Leadership from UC Denver.
 Dr. Bigelow has managed arts programs for Denver Public Schools, Wellshire Presbyterian Church, Community College of Denver, Denver Junior Police Choir, ArtsStreet, Colorado Online Learning, and UC Denver.
 He is a member of the Association for Supervision and Curriculum Development, American Choral Directors Association, Colorado Association for Music Curriculum and Instruction, Colorado Music Educators Association, Advocates for Balanced Education, and Kappa Delta Pi.